Gaza Seaport plans: 2014 PA plan

 In February 2014, Palestinian Transportation Minister Nabil Dmeidi revealed that the Palestinian Authority and Egypt have been working on plans for building two airports in the West Bank, as well as a seaport in the Gaza Strip and a railway line between the Gaza Strip and Cairo.
 The transport ministry has signed a protocol of cooperation with Egypt's civil aviation authority to benefit from Egyptian expertise.
-The plans included the building of an airport east of Jericho and a second smaller one, somewhere in Area C.
+The plans included the building of an airport east of Jericho and a second, smaller one, somewhere in Area C.

-In May 2014, the Euro-Mid Observer for Human Rights released a working paper about the possibilities to realize the Seaport plans as an answer to the Blockade of the Gaza Strip.
-The United Nations High Commissioner for Human Rights, Navanethem Pillay, said that the blockade is a violation of human rights and humanitarian law.
-The San Remo Manual on International Law applicable to armed conflicts at sea states that if the supplies essential for their survival are not reaching them, then the blockading party must provide them with these materials.
+In May 2014, the Euro-Mid Observer for Human Rights released a working paper about the possibilities to realize the Seaport plans as an answer to the blockade of the Gaza Strip.

 Port of Gaza City

 Currently, Gaza only has a small port in Gaza City, the Port of Gaza.
 It is the home port of Palestinian fishing-boats and the Palestinian naval police.
 The Port of Gaza has been under Israeli siege since 2007, when Israel imposed a strict blockade on Gaza.
+The blockade was put on Gaza after Hamas starts firing rockets into civilian areas in Israel.
+Egypt also responded with a blockade and bulldozed half of Raffa to create a buffer zone between Gaza and Egypt.

+2024 United States military plan

+In 2024, in response to concerns over the risk of famine as a result of the Gaza war, President Joe Biden announced a plan for the U.S. military to construct a temporary port on the Gaza Coast, in order to allow for increased humanitarian aid.
+The plan involves a maritime corridor connecting Gaza with Cyprus, and that the military was not planning for "an operation that would require U.S. boots on the ground."
+The plan involves deploying a large floating modular unloading platform about three miles offshore, allowing supplies to be then transferred by lighters to a modular causeway off the shore.